amazingstar6/AniHome/README.md

 - Track your anime & manga

 Since, it's a WIP it has the following issue or missing features:
-- "Upcoming next season" doesn't display anything
+- ~~"Upcoming next season" doesn't display anything~~
-- Display the body of a review
+- Fix scrolability of the body of a review